Ministerial Excellence Initiative - FAQ

 - I am currently consulting a professional financial advisor, but my advisor recommends that I use the CBF advisor.
 Can I do that?
 Yes, you may use the CBF advisor.

 - I am currently consulting a professional financial advisor.
 Do I have to use the CBF advisor?
-No, you may use your own advisor.
+No, you may use your own advisor, but using a CBF advisor is highly recommended.

 - After I complete my application, is there anything I need to do in the meantime?
 After you submit your complete application, CBF will contact you regarding next steps.
 This may take up to 60 days.